axell-brendow/seminars-ii/README.md

 # seminars-ii
-Repository for the discipline: Seminars II (started parallelism)
+Repository for the discipline: Seminars II (started parallelism with OpenMP)